Oatcake: Plain Web Typography

 - Duis finibus commodo velit, ac aliquam nibh interdum vitae.
 Sed luctus vel dolor vel fringilla.
 Cras bibendum, turpis nec vestibulum vestibulum, augue sem ultricies urna, eu condimentum libero sapien eget nisi.

-Tip: tricks with HTML ordered lists
+Tip: tricks with ordered lists

 Did you know that you can reverse the order of the numbers in a